 - Defended acquitted FBI agent in criminal jury trial.

-- Defended businesses in Delaware Chancery Court trial.
-Decision pending.
+- Defended businesses in business valuation trial in Delaware Chancery Court trial.
+Favorable decision for defendant businesses.

 - Has represented many institutions and individuals in financial reporting investigations and litigation.

 - Represented businessman in criminal investigation that resulted in the investigation being terminated and four prosecutors resigning.

 - Defended U.S. Senator Ted Stevens in criminal trial.
 Case dismissed based on government concealment of evidence favorable to the defense.